Employee Engagement - The Complete Guide

 Read this white paper to learn why engagement is the foundation behind committed workforces, and how to implement a strategy.

-An engaged workforce is crucial to the success of your organization.
 Engaged employees are high performers; they are more likely to work diligently and go above and beyond what is asked of them.
 Their investment in the mission of their organization motivates them to help the company reach its goals.
-According to Gallup, high employee engagement leads to an 18% increase in productivity and a 23% increase in profitability.
+According to Gallup, high employee engagement leads to an 18% increase in productivity.

-Retention & Recruitment
+Benefit #2: Employee Retention & Recruitment

 Organizations with higher rates of employee engagement experience lower rates of absenteeism and turnover, and higher employee retention.
 Absenteeism and employee turnover are expensive.
 Engaged employees experience greater job satisfaction and are much less likely than their disengaged peers to actively seek opportunities at other companies.
 According to LumApps and CMSWire research presented in Employee Retention Strategies for the Digital Workplace, 59% of employees would rather stay at their current employers under the right conditions.